Medically Reviewed by Minesh Khatri, MD on May 28, 2020

 How It's Diagnosed

 There is no single test to check for IBS.
 Doctors usually make a diagnosis based on a person’s description of the symptoms.
-When you tell your doctor what’s going on, be specific with her and don’t be shy about it.
-She may order tests to rule out other causes of your symptoms.
+When you tell your doctor what’s going on, be specific with them and don’t be shy about it.
+They may order tests to rule out other causes of your symptoms.

 How It Affects Your Life